levontumanyan/Cgames/blockbreaker/README.md

 - add a function to count the number of blocks remaining and when that reaches to zero, generate a new level

 ## Current Bugs
+- when a top block is hit the ball bounces back and forth infinitely
+- somehow more than max balls is being created
+- if a ball goes off the screen it can result in segmentation error

 ## Resolved bugs